Education Counts

 Rounding:

 Data, including totals, has been rounded to the nearest 5 to protect the privacy of individuals, so the sum of individual counts may not add to the total.
+Differences in numbers are calculated on rounded numbers, while percentage changes are calculated from the unrounded counts.

-Statistical Tables
+Statistical tables

-Provider-based enrolments Updated: May 2022
+Provider-based enrolments Updated: March 2026

 Statistics relating to students enrolled in tertiary education providers by a range of demographic and other characteristics.

-• Provider-based enrolments [MS Excel 1.6mB]
+• Provider-based enrolments [MS Excel 1.5MB]

-Provider-based equivalent full-time students Updated: May 2022
+Provider-based equivalent full-time students Updated: April 2026

 Statistics relating to student enrolment in tertiary education providers in terms of equivalent full-time student units.

-• Provider-based equivalent full-time students (EFTS) [MS Excel 1.3mB]
+• Provider-based equivalent full-time students (EFTS) [MS Excel 1.3MB]

-Participation rates Updated: July 2021
+Participation rates Updated: May 2026

 Statistics relating to the percentage of the New Zealand population enrolled in tertiary education.

-• Participation rates [MS Excel 3.6mB]
+• Participation rates [MS Excel 8.4MB]

-• Age-standardised participation rates [MS Excel 3.6mB]
+• Age-standardised participation rates [MS Excel 8.6MB]

-• Methodology for participation rates [PDF 145.kB]
+• Methodology for participation rates [PDF 208kB]

-Provider-based enrolments: field of study
+Provider-based enrolments: Field of study

-of the courses studied at tertiary education providers Updated: May 2022
+of the courses studied at tertiary education providers Updated: March 2026

 Statistics relating to the field of study of each of the courses a student is enrolled in at tertiary education providers by various student and study characteristics.
-For example you might use this data to know how many students are studying at least one course in Information Technology.
+For example you might use this data to know how many students are studying at least 1 course in Information Technology.

-Provider-based equivalent full-time students: field of
+Provider-based equivalent full-time students: Field of

-study of the courses studied at tertiary education providers Updated: May 2022
+study of the courses studied at tertiary education providers Updated: March 2026

 Statistics relating to the number of equivalent full-time students (EFTS) at tertiary education providers by field of study and by various student and study characteristics.
 This data is collated at the course level.
 For example you might use this data to know the number of EFTS enrolled in Information technology courses.

-Provider-based enrolments: predominant field
+Provider-based enrolments: Predominant field

-of study of students at tertiary education providers Updated: May 2022
+of study of students at tertiary education providers Updated: March 2026

 Statistics relating to the predominant field(s) of study of students enrolled at tertiary education providers.
 This data looks at all the courses studied within a qualification to determine a student's predominant field(s) of study.
 For example, you might use this data to know how many students are specialising in Information technology.

-Participation in industry training Updated: May 2021
+Participation in workplace-based learning Updated: May 2026

-Rates of progression to further study after graduating Updated: July 2021
+Rates of progression to further study after graduating Updated: July 2025

 Statistics about students who undertake further study after completing a tertiary qualification.
 Data is presented for detailed and grouped qualification levels and types, and for narrow and broad fields of study.
 Data is available in spreadsheets as filtered lists, or as comma delimited text files for uploading into business intelligence and analytics tools.

-• Data graduate progression rates: detailed levels [Zipped CSV File 2mB]
+• Data graduate progression rates: detailed levels [Zipped CSV File 2MB]

 Targeted training programmes Updated: June 2019